kunindustries/kunindustries.github.io/services/tech.md

 Pricing is simply what we had to spend to fix it.
 Tools if we needed them, and parts.

 # Software Development
+Our mission is to provide free and open-ended software that grows and develops alongside the people who use it.

 Do you have a great idea for an app or game?
 Do you need someone to finish your Computer Science project?
 Do you need to replace a system with something more modern?